IRISxiaowang/Comp603OnlineShop/README.md

 The project is hosted in Github.
 Vision control is used (git).
 This assignment is done individually, I only branched and merged to show I know how to do it.

+*Database files and some netbeans config files are not tracked in git, and are added to gitignore.
+They will be included in the .zip submission.*

 #### Tests
 Unit test framework was used.
 Database was the class used for the unit tests.
 14 tests are written.
 Each tests contains one or more test cases.